kunRavi/kunRavi/README.md

--  Hi, I’m @kunRavi
--  I’m interested in a lot of things like coding, languages, history, games, etc.
+- Hallo, ich bin kunRavi :>
--  I’m currently learning 6 languages
+- I am from the Philippines, learning 6 languages
--  Pronouns: He/him
+- If I am interested in programming, I'll give it a try

 <!---
 kunRavi/kunRavi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.